How to Use and Accept a Resale Certificate

 The important thing to remember here is that the state eventually does want someone to pay sales tax when these items are sold to the end user.

-States consider it fraudulent if a buyer uses a resale certificate to buy items tax free but then uses that item themselves without paying “use tax” on those items.
+States consider it fraudulent if a buyer uses a resale certificate to buy items tax-free but then uses the item themselves without paying “use tax” on it.

-Don’t attempt a tax-free purchase if you are buying business purchases such as office supplies, to use during the course of your business.
-Resale certificates are only to be used to buy items that you intend to resale, or use to manufacture a product for resale.
+Don’t attempt a tax-free purchase if you are buying business purchases, such as office supplies, to use during the course of your business.
+Resale certificates are only to be used to buy items that you intend to resell or use to manufacture a product for resale.

 This could be anything from not wanting to provide their products to a potential competitor to not believing that you are using the resale certificate in good faith to simply not having a system in place to accept and manage these certificates.